s3team/Abacus/README.md

 * [Descritption](https://github.com/s3team/Abacus/blob/main/docs/description.md)

 ## Publications
 Abacus: Precise Side-Channel Analysis, by Qinkun Bao, Zihao Wang, James Larus, and Dinghao Wu.
+In Proceedings of the 43rd International Conference on Software Engineering.

-In Proceedings of the 43rd International Conference on Software Engineering (ICSE 2021). (accepted)
+Abacus: A Tool for Precise Side-channel Analysis, by Qinkun Bao, Zihao Wang, James Larus, and Dinghao Wu.
+In Proceedings of the 43rd International Conference on Software Engineeringa: Companion (Artifact).